I've Been to the Mountaintop: Excerpts from King's speech

 And so the first question that the priest asked -- the first question that the Levite asked was, "If I stop to help this man, what will happen to me?"
 But then the Good Samaritan came by.
 And he reversed the question: "If I do not stop to help this man, what will happen to him?"
 That's the question before you tonight.
 Not, "If I stop to help the sanitation workers, what will happen to my job.
 Not, "If I stop to help the sanitation workers what will happen to all of the hours that I usually spend in my office every day and every week as a pastor?"
 The question is not, "If I stop to help this man in need, what will happen to me?"
 The question is, "If I do not stop to help the sanitation workers, what will happen to them?"
 That's the question.

-Toward the end of the speech, King referred to threats against his life and used language that prophetically foreshadowed his impending death, but reaffirmed his audience that he was not afraid to die for what he believed in:
+Toward the end of the speech, King referred to threats against his life and used language that prophetically foreshadowed his impending death, but reaffirmed his audience that he was not afraid to die for what he believed in.
+He finishes with a quotation from Julia Howe's Battle Hymn Of The Republic, in italics:

 Well, I don't know what will happen now.
 We've got some difficult days ahead.
 But it really doesn't matter with me now, because I've been to the mountaintop.
 And I don't mind.
 Like anybody, I would like to live a long life; longevity has its place.
 But I'm not concerned about that now.
 I just want to do God's will.
 And He's allowed me to go up to the mountain.
 And I've looked over.
 And I've seen the Promised Land!
 I may not get there with you, but I want you to know tonight, that we, as a people, will get to the Promised Land!
 So I'm happy tonight, I'm not worried about anything!
 I'm not fearing any man!
 Mine eyes have seen the glory of the coming of the Lord!

 Biblical references

 The 'prophetic' language used by King referred to events described in the Biblical book of Deuteronomy.
 In it, Moses, the leader of the people of Israel, leads them to life in the Promised Land.
-Before they reach it, however, Moses is informed by God that, because of an incident in which he did not believe God (e.g., Num 20:11), he will not reach the land himself, but will only see it from a distance.
+Before they reach it, however, Moses is informed by God that, because of an incident in which he did not believe God, he will not reach the land himself, but will only see it from a distance.

 Then Moses climbed Mount Nebo ...
 There the Lord showed him the whole land ...
 Then the Lord said to him, "This is the land I promised on oath to Abraham, Isaac and Jacob ...
 I will let you see it with your eyes, but you will not cross over into it."